VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/technical-doc-token-converter.md

 Only available on BNB chain
 {% endhint %}

-The **Venus protocol** generates income in various underlying tokens, from interest reserves and liquidation fees, that subsequently conveyed to the [ProtocolShareReserve](https://bscscan.com/address/0xCa01D5A9A248a830E9D93231e791B1afFed7c446) contract.
+The **Venus Protocol** generates income in various underlying tokens from interest and liquidation fees, that are then sent to the [ProtocolShareReserve](https://bscscan.com/address/0xCa01D5A9A248a830E9D93231e791B1afFed7c446) contract.
 The `ProtocolShareReserve` contract disburses these earnings to number of destinations:

 - [RiskFundConverter](https://bscscan.com/address/0xA5622D276CcbB8d9BBE3D1ffd1BB11a0032E53F0): accepting [USDT](https://bscscan.com/address/0x55d398326f99059fF775485246999027B3197955), offering 40% of the interest reserves and 50% of the liquidation income
 - [XVSVaultConverter](https://bscscan.com/address/0xd5b9AE835F4C59272032B3B954417179573331E0): accepting [XVS](https://bscscan.com/address/0xcf6bb5389c92bdda8a3747ddb454cb7a64626c63), offering 10% of the interest reserves and 10% of the liquidation income